9 Easy Medicinal Herb Garden Plants Every Beginner Should Grow

 Light: Full sun to partial shade

-Water: Light, consistent watering (don’t let it dry out completely)
+Water: Light, consistent watering.
+Do not let it dry out completely

 Where: Garden beds or containers